We discuss why cover letters are important, analyze an effective cover letter sample, and show you how to craft yours

-- Addressed the letter to the hiring manager, showing she conducted her research
+- Addressed to the hiring manager, showing you conducted your research

-- Used the introduction to explain why she is interested in a role at the company, demonstrating her sincere interest
+- Uses the introduction to explain why you are interested in a role at the company, demonstrating your sincere interest

-- Provided concrete examples from her previous roles, explaining how she excels at the three areas mentioned to provide evidence that she will be able to effectively fulfill the position requirements
+- Provides concrete examples from your previous roles, explaining how you excel at the areas mentioned to provide evidence that you will be able to effectively fulfill the position requirements

-- Thanked the reader and opened the door for potential follow up
+- Thanks the reader and opens the door for potential follow up

 What are the most common cover letter mistakes?

 The three most common cover letter faux pas we see are: